yenk/lumi/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Recent Publications"
+title = "Publications and Talks"
 # subtitle = "Some publications i have recently published"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "publication and talks"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5